philfrei/SiVi/README.md

 ## Exporting textures for use in other frameworks

-*Fig. e: Screen shot of 3 textures, imported into AFRAME as skins/surfaces*
+*Fig. Screen shot of 3 textures, imported into AFRAME as skins/surfaces*

 ![trio](images\trio.jpg)